cugos/cugos.github.com/meetings/_posts/2022-10-19-cugos_monthly.md

 **We** will disucss plans for hosting a Spring Fling (mini conference) event in April 2023, and plan ahead for our next meetings .

 **[@you](http://cugos.org/people/)** Introduce yourself!
-Or re-introuduce yourself!
+Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2022-10-19-cugos_monthly.md) or reach out to us hello@cugos.org

 ## Location